6 Ways to Save for Your Child’s College Education Costs

 You might be asking, but isn’t a Roth IRA for retirement?
 Yes and no. Roth IRAs are typically used for retirement purposes but you can withdraw money for qualified expenses without paying a penalty.
 One of these qualified expenses is education expenses, which include tuition, fees, books, supplies, and equipment.

 Make sure you remember that you can always withdraw the principal amount from a Roth IRA without any penalties.
-If you need a little extra cash to pay for your child’s tuition later on and don’t want to take out a loan, you can use this method.
+If you need a little extra cash to pay for your child’s private school tuition later on and don’t want to take out a loan, you can use this method.

 4) Custodial 529 Account